kuzmicni/movie-rec-engine-frontend/README.md

 ## Get started

 Before building out the frontend, you will need to make sure that the backend API is running in the background and will serve the movie recommendations.
-On the instructions how to do that please refer to:
+For the instructions on how to do that please refer to:

 https://github.com/kuzmicni/movie-rec-engine-backend